 Understanding the true goals of data science projects: Because data science is a field that many outside your team won’t understand, you’re often given prescriptive guidance that doesn’t solve the underlying business problem.
 I’ll review the questions data scientists can ask to get to the root of the issue faster.

 Time management: It’s tempting to use the latest methods and tools to solve a problem, but simpler solutions are often the best choice.
 I’ll describe how you can identify a first-pass method to make progress on projects quickly.

 Working effectively with engineers: If you’re working with developers and data engineers, you may be asked to plan and prioritize your work like an engineer.
 I’ll talk about what data scientists can learn from engineering best practices, and how you can plan data science work to meet both your needs and those of your developer teammates.

-Bio: Liz Sander (they/them) is a Data Science Lead at Civis Analytics.
+Bio: Liz Sander is a Data Science Lead at Civis Analytics.
 They lead a cross-functional team of data scientists and engineers building products to automate survey orchestration and derive insights from survey data.
 Liz has a PhD in Ecology and Evolution from the University of Chicago, where they studied the structure and stability of ecological networks.